qq456cvb/CPPF2/README.md

 ![teaser](./teaser.gif)

 ## Update Logs
+- 2024/06/27 - Add an example for custom object training, also fix a padding issue in training data.
+Check `train_custom.ipynb` for more details!
 - 2024/06/16 - Uploaded code to reproduce our demo.
 - 2024/06/15 - Our paper is accepted to IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)!
 - 2024/04/10 - Add data processing scripts to convert PhoCAL or Wild6D into REAL275's format.